cancerbioinformatics/NBT-Classifier/README.md

 chmod +x run_jupyter.sh
 ./run_jupyter.sh
 ```
-Please then check the notebooks in `/app/NBT-Classifier/notebooks`
+Please then check the notebooks in the `/notebooks` folder

-## QuPath
+## 6. QuPath

-The nbtclassifier Docker Image also provides examples for the use of QuPath.
+NBT-Classifiers output pseaudo patch-level annotations for the whole slide or the lobular regions, which can be visualise and analysed further in QuPath.

-Within the nbtclassifier docker container,
+The nbtclassifier Docker Image provides examples for the use of QuPath.
+Within the nbtclassifier docker container, run the following:
 ```
 cp -r /app/examples/QuPath /app/project/
 ```